ArtScience-Interfaculty/IoT-WtF/README.md

 ###Thursday 22 Sept
 * NodeRED - Graphical programming
 * Internet - how to work with (live) data of the internet
-* Shonan - search engine
+* Shodan - search engine
 * Tweets - distil mood

 ###Friday 23 Sept